began unofficially in June 1990 when our CEO left the corporate

 more photo systems running the carnival circuit than anyone else.

-Parallel to the above Somethin'Xtra has also been involved in the
+Parallel to the above Somethin'Xtra has also been

-systems for the entertainment industry.
-Presently developing software
+and systems for the amusement industry.

 Back to Top